grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-html/selection/selection-filter.md

 ---
 title: 'Selection.filter(selector)'
-excerpt: 'Reduce the set of matched elements to those that match the selector or pass the function test.'
+description: 'Reduce the set of matched elements to those that match the selector or pass the function test.'
 ---

 # Selection.filter(selector)